-Why Do People Steal so Many Catalytic Converters in Shreveport?
+Why Do People Steal Catalytic Converters in Louisiana?

 My wife works for the State of Louisiana and a few weeks back she told me that in two separate occasions, the catalytic converters were stolen from a total of ten different state owned vehicles, just in the Shreveport/Bossier area alone.